 60s Sexual and Social Revolution

 The ’60s was the beginning of the sexual revolution.
-The first oral contraceptives now approved for use in the United States and made available to the public, and so the porn industry was made safer.
-Some of those vintage films can be found online still on sites like tubev.sex.
+The first oral contraceptives were now approved for use in the United States and made available to the public.
 Hugh Hefner started the first Playboy Club in Chicago on February 29, 1960.
-The new club featured Playboy Bunnies who served drinks to keyholders.
+The new club featured Playboy Bunnies, who served drinks to keyholders.

 The ’60s was a time of political and social unrest.
 These conflicts showed up in fashion.
-If you were a hippie you wore relaxed, comfortable and natural clothing, men and women often had long hair.
-The norm for most college kids was blue jeans and a tee shirt with the men’s hairstyle was a crew cut and women had the bouffant hairstyles.
+If you were a hippie, you wore relaxed, comfortable, and natural clothing; men and women often had long hair.
+The norm for most college kids was blue jeans and a tee-shirt, with the men’s hairstyle was a crew cut, and women had bouffant hairstyles.
 If you were in grade school, like me, your parents were your fashion guide, so you still dressed conservatively.
 Women watched and fashioned their styles after Jackie Kennedy.

 Entertainment in the 60s

-Television sets worldwide in 1960, totaled over on hundred million.
-Corvette enthusiasts were no doubt watching the new TV show Route 66 that ran from 1960 until 1964.
+Television sets worldwide in 1960 totaled over one hundred million.
+Corvette enthusiasts were no doubt watching the new TV show Route 66, which ran from 1960 until 1964.
 You will still hear them talking about this series today.
-The story is about two young men driving a 1960 Corvette convertible; Tod Stiles acted by Martin Milner, and Buz Murdock was played by George Maharis.
+The story is about two young men driving a 1960 Corvette convertible; Tod Stiles, acted by Martin Milner, and Buz Murdock, played by George Maharis.
 These young fellows travel across America in search of adventure.
-Some of the guests included James Brown, James Caan, Robert Duvall, Buster Keaton, Lee Marvin, Walter Matthau, Suzanne Pleshette, Robert Redford and Martin Sheen.
+Some of the guests included James Brown, James Caan, Robert Duvall, Buster Keaton, Lee Marvin, Walter Matthau, Suzanne Pleshette, Robert Redford, and Martin Sheen.

 Another TV series that debuted was My Three Sons.
 This series ran from 1960 until 1972.
-This sitcom was about a widower Steve Douglas, played by Fred MacMurray and his three sons.
-On October 3 – The Andy Griffith Show premiered on CBS and ran from 1960-1968.
+This sitcom was about a widower Steve Douglas, played by Fred MacMurray, and his three sons.
+On October 3 – The Andy Griffith Show premiered on CBS and ran from 1960 to 1968.
 The Flintstones also was new in 1960.

 Some of the TV shows ending that year were Gillette Cavalcade of Sports (1946–1960), The Steve Allen Show (1956–1960), and I Love Lucy 1951-1960.

-Leading the top grossing films in 1960 was Swiss Family Robinson followed by Psycho, Spartacus, and Exodus.
-The Academy Awards Best Picture went to romantic comedy, The Apartment.
+Leading the top-grossing films in 1960 was Swiss Family Robinson, followed by Psycho, Spartacus, and Exodus.
+The Academy Awards for Best Picture went to the romantic comedy, The Apartment.

 In the number three spot for top singles was Chubby Checker with “The Twist.”
 Chubby Checker introduced The Twist at the Peppermint Lounge in New York, and it started a new dance craze.

 That year the Grammy Awards went as follows: Record of the Year: Theme From A Summer Place – Percy Faith.
-The Album of the Year: Button Down Mind – Bob Newhart and the Song of the Year: – “Theme From Exodus” – Ernest Gold, songwriter.
+The Album of the Year: Button-Down Mind – by Bob Newhart, and the Song of the Year: – “Theme From Exodus” – by Ernest Gold, the songwriter.

-For the sports enthusiasts, notable names that appear in the limelight that year include Cassius Clay and Sir Francis Chichester.
-You might remember Cassius Clay as Muhammad Ali (he changed his name), well in Louisville, Kentucky, he won his first professional fight.
+For sports enthusiasts, notable names that appear in the limelight that year include Cassius Clay and Sir Francis Chichester.
+You might remember Cassius Clay as Muhammad Ali (he changed his name); well in Louisville, Kentucky, he won his first professional fight.
 He previously won the Gold Medal in Rome in the Olympic Games.
-That year Pittsburgh defeated the New York Yankees’ 4 to 3, Boston defeated the St. Louis Hawks to win the NBA Championship (4-3) and the Philadelphia Eagles won the NFL championship.
+That year Pittsburgh defeated the New York Yankees 4 to 3, Boston defeated the St. Louis Hawks to win the NBA Championship (4-3), and the Philadelphia Eagles won the NFL championship.